ExplicITConsulting/set-outlooksignatures.com/legal.en.md

 - The software is used according to the designated conditions of use as stipulated in the documentation

 8.2.2 With regard to guarantee, rectification shall, in any case, prevail over price reduction or redhibitory action.
 Should a notice of defects be justified, the deficiencies shall be rectified within an adequate period, in which the Client shall enable the Contractor for all measures necessary for examination and rectification.
-Section 924 of the Austrian Civil Code ‘Assumption of Deficiency’ shall be excluded.
+Section 924 of the Austrian Civil Code 'Assumption of Deficiency' shall be excluded.

 8.2.3.
 The Contractor shall, free of charge, implement corrections and additions, which become necessary due to organisational and technical defects of the programme, until transferral of the agreed services, insofar as these are attributable to the Contractor.